OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ## LOW HANGING FRUIT
 - [ ] Palette Creation - User can tap on Selected Colours to open a sheet of what colours they've selected so far.
+- [ ] Make a widget that displays the last palette created.
+- [ ] Alerts should have font (https://www.hackingwithswift.com/forums/swiftui/why-does-this-alert-code-not-show-colors/19662)

 ## QUESTIONS
 - Should the imageview itself be tappable to open imagepicker menu?